Kevinz-code/CSRA/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py --num_heads 1 --lam 0.1 --dataset voc07 --num_cls 20
 CUDA_VISIBLE_DEVICES=0 python main.py --num_heads 1 --lam 0.1 --dataset voc07 --num_cls 20 --cutmix CutMix_ResNet101.pth
 ```
-Note that the first command use the Official ResNet-101 backbone while the second command use the ResNet-101 pretrained on ImageNet with CutMix augmentation
+Note that the first command use the Official ResNet-101 backbone while the second command use the ResNet-101 pretrained on ImageNet with CutMix augmentation (which is supposed to gain better performance)